richmojo/numba_trading/src/exchanges/README.md

 - This is for calculating local trades when running backtests and simulations

 ## DYDX
 - Untested but should work.
-I haven't ran it with my bot yet.
 I would make sure you test it before putting any real money on it.
 That being said you should do that with everything in this repo.